linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 - How can the risk be articulated in business terms that stakeholders can comprehend, as opposed to technical terms meaningful only to IT professionals?

 ### Risk Determinations
-Since risks are pervasive it is often necessary to prioritize risks even for assessment activities.
+Since risks are pervasive, it is often necessary to prioritize risks even for assessment activities.
 Things to consider when evaluating risks are:

 - Threat actor motivation
 - Threat actor demographics
 - Annual rate of occurrence (ARO)
-- Threat vectors and prior occurrances
+- Threat vectors and prior occurrences

 ## Risk Mitigation

 ### Classifying Types of Information

-When determining whether information warrants protections, it is important to calssify the information that might be at risk.
+When determining whether information warrants protections, it is important to classify the information that might be at risk.

 Public